 From the car park, turn left and continue on the picturesque minor road which is now one-way.
 This road descends and loops back to the B5285 Coniston road.
-Turn right on this road and after approx 0.4 miles the road follows the lake shore and continues a short distance to Coniston village.
+Turn right on this road and soon meet the tree-lined shores of Coniston Water on the left.
+The road then bends away from the lake, past The Coniston Inn on the left and soon enters Coniston village.
 Once in the village, take the first left turn and the car park is immediately on the right.

 Distance: 4.9 miles

 The village of Coniston is in a picturesque location nestled between Coniston Water and The Old Man of Coniston, the mountain directly behind.
 Historically, it grew up due to the local copper and slate mines which flourished from the 17th century with workers being housed in the village.
 In 1859 a railway line was opened to the village from the main Cumbrian Coast line near Broughton in Furness.
 The main purpose of this at the time was to transport the copper ore, but as copper demand declined in the late 19th century the railway line became more popular with Victorian tourists.
 A local tourist industry soon grew up which has become more and more popular over time.
 The railway closed in 1962 and there is little trace of the old line and station now but it certainly helped to put Coniston on the map in its heyday.